ip-tools/uspto-opendata-python/README.rst

 =====
 ``uspto-opendata-python`` is a client library for accessing the USPTO Open Data APIs.
 It is written in Python.

-Currently, it is implementing API wrappers for the
+Currently, it implements API wrappers for the

 - `PAIR Bulk Data (PBD)`_ system
 - `Patent Examination Data System (PEDS)`_